Tuesday, February 13, 2007

 Why Filipinos behave they way they are

 As an American black boy borned in the Philippines almost 60 years ago, I could not get US citizenship because my US GI father abandoned my mother.
 After I got my education there and immigrated to Canada.
 I tried to get dual citizenship (Canadian and Filipino) last year so I can retire in the Philippines.
 And here I am, with Canadian pension and willingness to invest in the local economy and I was turned down by the Philippine Consulate in Canada.
 And they wanted me to apply for US citizenship instead, the country that treated my mother as a WHORE.
 I just could not believe it!
 This must be the effect of the Emericanization of the Philippines in early 1900 to 1920 where are Filipinos were EDUCATED in the American way of life.
 Anybody who resisted were sent to Guam, Hawaii or put in prison until they smarten up.(just search the Google in the history of the American-Filipino War of the 1900s).
 It’s no kidding Filipinos behave the way they are today.
+Maybe I am wrong but I will try to go the Philippines again maybe this year or next year and try to convince them that I really love this country because they were the ones who helped me get educated and nourished.
+I also thank the US for giving us kids (there must be hundreds of us kids in the 50’s) being given food rations for abandoned GI children although it was humilating because our mothers were looked down upon.

 BACK TO RED's MAIN PAGE